incognitochain/incognito-gomobile/README.md

+## Replace incognito-chain/wasm/gomobile folder with this gomobile folder then build in incognito-chain/wasm/gomobile path

 When you build gomobile for Android/iOS, maybe you see these following issues:

 1. panic: read proc auxv failed: open /proc/self/auxv: permission denied: